makiwara/simplecalendar/README.md

 It is not possible to determine exact padding from the PDF, as well as font families and sizes; I took the liberty to use Arial as primary font-face and to adjust paddings, margins and sizes by myself.

 ## Browser support
-The plugin was developed usign Chrome.
+The plugin was developed using Chrome.
 I have tested the plugin in Safari, Firefox, Opera and MSIE 10 so far; it worked perfectly with no patches required.
 MSIE 8/9 tests are on the way.